 - go to the tab add column -> click Custom Column

-- name the column Join and fill in = 1 as custom formula
+- name the column Join and fill in = 1 as a custom formula

 - Go to the tab Home -> select Merge Queries